Understand the Importance of Diversity and Inclusion at Work

-- Diversity fosters a more creative and innovative workplace.
+- Diversity fosters a more creative and innovative workforce.

 - Businesses need to adapt to our changing nation to be competitive in the economic market.

-- Diversity is the key aspect of entrepreneurialism.
+- Diversity is a key aspect of entrepreneurialism.

 - Diversity in the workplace is necessary to create a competitive economy in a globalized world.

-- Diversity in the boardroom is needed to leverage the company’s full potential.
+- Diversity in the boardroom is needed to leverage a company’s full potential.

 In a report by Salesforce Research, The Value of Equality and Values- Driven Business that companies that actively work to make their cultures more inclusive are better positioned to achieve strong customer loyalty as well as boost employee engagement and productivity.

 Here are a few key stats:

 - Employees who feel their voice is heard at work are nearly five-times (4.6X) more likely to feel empowered to perform their best work

 - Employees who say their company provides equal opportunities are nearly four times (3.8X) more likely to say they are proud to work for their company